 United States in in danger.
 It could be

 scrapped if the United States

 Conservancy doesn't come up with half a million

 dollars.
 ModelShipMaster.com wants to help.

-For each model that you purchase, we will donate 5%
+For each standard model that you purchase, and per

 of the sale proceed to the effort of saving the

 ship.
 We feel that it doesn't make sense

 at all when the people from a wealthiest nation of

 earth can not raise $500,000 to save one of their